 Most thyroid nodules are benign and don't cause symptoms.
 However, when they are large, they can compress your airway and oesophagus causing difficulty breathing or difficulty swallowing.
 In this case, the goiter/ nodule can be treated by removing part or all the thyroid (thyroidectomy) or by new non-surgical minimally invasive techniques for thyroid gland removal or thyroid nodule removal.
 Ask your thyroid specialist about those new techniques.

 A small percentage of thyroid nodules represent Thyroid cancer and require the removal of all or a part of the thyroid (thyroidectomy).

 Online inquiries are answered as soon as possible during regular business hours.

 The fastest way to reach us is by completing the online inquiry form below.

 the right choice?

-Our multidisciplinary team values building long term relationships with our patients.
 Opting for healthcare services at our private clinic ensures patients receive excellent and timely care with a specialist.
-Comprehensive exams are conducted onsite, and results are provided in a timely manner.
+Comprehensive exams, including the consultation, ultrasound and biopsy (if needed) are conducted onsite, and results are provided within 72 hours.